Time flies! Kumiko, our co-worker at NuWorks works now already for 4 years here.

 The delegation board changed to this:

-Social Media Management: Kumiko selects the topics and added it to Facebook.
+Social Media Management: Kumiko selects the topics and added them to Facebook.

-In the past I wrote the social media posts in English and Kumiko translated them to Japanese and I posted them.
+In the past, I wrote the social media posts in English and Kumiko translated them to Japanese and I posted them.
 But as she now wrote the posts directly, we saved the extra step of translation.
-Not only did I save time by not being involved in the process but also in a whole we saved time by getting rid of some (unnecessary) task.
+Not only did I save time by not being involved in the process but also on a whole we saved time by getting rid of some (unnecessary) tasks.
 In other words, we became more efficient.
 This was a great experience and learning for me.
 It showed me that empowerment is really powerful and can help your team to be more productive.